Get the right map for your trip

 Parkmaps and LINZ maps are available from DOC visitor centres nationwide.

-You can use the DOCgis interactive maps to find out about the conservation land and waters that DOC manages.
+View Maps and geospatial services for information and interactive maps of the conservation land and waters that DOC manages.

 Viewing documents on this page